 - Know if your materials will require refinishing.

-Can I Feature A Built-In Grill In My Outdoor Kitchen?
+Can I Feature a Built-In Grill in my Outdoor Kitchen?

+Absolutely!
 Your outdoor kitchen can be built to incorporate your exciting built-in gas or charcoal grill, or you can purchase a new one and have it installed.

 Go on to the next section for some great examples.

-What Kind Of Grill Insert Should I Invest In?
+What Kind of Grill Insert Should I Invest in?

 Since the grill is the focal point of your outdoor kitchen (and isn’t as easy to fix as a grill that isn’t built into a countertop), you’ll want to invest in a high-quality grill that will last a long time.